easyparcel/openapi/Get started with EASY PARCEL OPEN API.md

 5.)
 Calling the API

+EasyParcel's API uses the OAuth 2.0 authorization framework to ensure secure access to its services.
+OAuth 2.0 allows applications to authenticate and access the API on behalf of a user without directly exposing user credentials.

+- **OAuth Version**: OAuth 2.0
+- **Grant Types Supported**: Authorization Code, Client Credentials

 OAuth (Open Authorization) is an open standard protocol that allows secure authorization in a simple and standardized way from web, mobile, and desktop applications.
 EasyParcel uses OAuth to enable applications to securely access resources on behalf of the user without exposing the user's credentials.

 OAuth involves three main components: